cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-2-analytic-solution.md

 ## Summary

-**Analytic Task**
+**Solution Modeller Task**

 1. Select from the enterprise model
 2. Add new concepts
+3. Ensure a good implementation of the solution model

 **Analytic Expert usage of **NEAT**:

 1. Download the enterprise model.
 2. Validate the solution model.
-3. Convert solution model between the different roles.
+3. Convert the solution model between the different roles.
 4. Deploy the model